How to Become a Costumer Designer

 About the Costume Designer

-On a final note, a bit about the costume designer Resa McConaghy.
+On a final note, a bit about Resa McConaghy.

 Over a 20-year career in film, TV, and digital media, she’s worked for ABC, Showtime, CBS, and Lifetime.
 Her other work includes commercials and music videos.